BarKetPlace/dres/README.md

 - Runs on the server with a DWC instance
 - Powershell
   - `invoke-sqlcmd`
-- Read and write to disk
+- Read and write to disk permissions

 ### Usage
 ```ps